 Minnesota Pharmacy Student Alliance (MPSA)

 MPSA promotes opportunities for professional growth, advancement of pharmacy practice, strengthening of clinical and patient care skills, and addressing the healthcare needs of the community.
-The Alliance represents eleven different pharmacy professional organizations at the local, national, and global level, and thirteen patient care projects.
-MPSA provides opportunities to engage with various career pathways and is actively and directly involved in matters affecting the profession at the state, national and international level.
+The Alliance represents nine different pharmacy professional organizations at the local, national, and global level, and eleven patient care projects.
+MPSA provides opportunities to engage with various career pathways and is actively and directly involved in matters affecting the profession at the state, national and international levels.

 Multicultural Pharmacy Student Organization (MPSO)

-This student group aims to celebrate diversity, educate students and professionals about underserved populations, help enhance cultural competency, and advocates for the elimination of health care disparities in Duluth and the Twin Cities.
+This student group aims to celebrate diversity, educate students and professionals about underserved populations, help enhance cultural competency, and advocate for the elimination of health care disparities.

 Pharmacy Leadership Society (PLS)

 PLS, the national pharmacy leadership society, promotes the development of leadership qualities in pharmacy students.
 Election to the society begins after the first professional year and is based on dedication, service, and leadership in the advancement of pharmacy.

 There are three active professional pharmacy fraternities within the College that sponsor activities involving students, alumni, and the community to foster the profession of pharmacy:

 Kappa Psi Delta Psi - Duluth